 Employee Handbook: Let Your HRIS Add Value

 The best employee handbooks need expert input, constant revision, and extensive communication.
 All these requirements discourage small and mid-size businesses.
 Employees do not give them the attention they require, and managers often act in conflict with the handbook policies.
-Your human resources information system can reduce your efforts and increase your employee handbook’s meaningful value.
+Your HRIS software can reduce your efforts and increase your employee handbook’s meaningful value.

 What value does an Employee Handbook have?

 Too many people in management positions – including some in HR – look at the handbook as a repository of policies that create a defense against litigation.
 They falsely assume that it is enough to create and publish a position on behaviors by all the stakeholders.
 But, it’s no longer enough to simply deliver and forget the employee handbook.
 You must take into consideration the following criteria.

 - Establish the business base: A well prepared employee handbook spells out the organization’s position on behaviors consistent with accountable agencies, business ethics, and best business practices.
 It protects employee rights by asserting the company’s baseline.
 It establishes the “law” and identifies behaviors consistent with its mission.
 As it does this, it also lays out the proper course for management compliance.